K-Basavaraj/Dev-CI-CD-Project/Readme.md

   - **Node.js, Python, Java** (language support)

 > Example: If your project uses Git, you can install the **Git plugin** to connect Jenkins with your repository.

+## Plugins used:

+* pipeline stage view
+* pipeline utility steps
+* aws credential Allows storing Amazon IAM credentials within the Jenkins Credentials API.
+* Pipeline: AWS Steps This plugins adds Jenkins pipeline steps to interact with the AWS API.
+* AnsiColorVersion Adds ANSI coloring to the Console Output
+* Rebuilder This plugin is for rebuilding a job using the same parameters.